metasikander/www.BitcoinHivemind.com/faq/index.md

 ### Why would the miners secure this sidechain?

-From the Miner's point of view, their choice to secure Truthcoin results in more tx-fees (BTC fees) for them, at a cost of zero (once configured, merge-mining has marginal operating cost of zero).
+From the Miner's point of view, their choice to secure Hivemind results in more tx-fees (BTC fees) for them, at a cost of zero (once configured, merge-mining has marginal operating cost of zero).
 It is a no-brainer.

-They are also unlikely to attack Truthcoin, for reasons similar (but not identical) to those motivating their non-attack of Bitcoin: a failed attack results in the destruction of the pool operator's buisiness, and a successful attack destroys the future stream of tx-fees for all merged-miners.
+They are also unlikely to attack Hivemind, for reasons similar (but not identical) to those motivating their non-attack of Bitcoin: a failed attack results in the destruction of the pool operator's buisiness, and a successful attack destroys the future stream of tx-fees for all merged-miners.

 ### How do you know that people wont claim an outcome was whatever will benefit them personally?

-(It would be best to consult [the whitepaper](http://www.truthcoin.info/papers/truthcoin-whitepaper.pdf) on this question, particularly the figures on pages 24-26 of Whitepaper 1.4).
+(It would be best to consult [the whitepaper](http://www.bitcoinhivemind.com/papers/hivemind-whitepaper.pdf) on this question, particularly the figures on pages 24-26 of Whitepaper 1.4).

 A parallel question would be, why wouldn't InTrade.com (a website which once provided USD prediction markets) simply steal their client's money?
 Why don't banks steal their client's money?

 The major reasons are that: [1] this would result in an overnight failure of their business, and [2] law enforcement would catch up with them (punishing the attacker for breach-of-contract, and possibly even reversing the stolen funds [if it's not too late]).

 It is clear that all businesses must operate for the long run (think customer service departments, or "sending back a meal" at a restaurant), making reason [1] enough to keep these agents in line.
-However,[some businesses are uniquely vulnerable to short-term temptation because they not only "accept value" but they are also *custodians* of their customer's value](http://www.truthcoin.info/blog/limits-of-blockchain/), necessitating the extra enforcement implied by [2].
+However,[some businesses are uniquely vulnerable to short-term temptation because they not only "accept value" but they are also *custodians* of their customer's value](http://www.bitcoinhivemind.com/blog/limits-of-blockchain/), necessitating the extra enforcement implied by [2].

 #### [1] Reputational Capital

-To mimic the value-added by beneficial voting-activity, Truthcoin has "Branches", which are analogous to corporations.
+To mimic the value-added by beneficial voting-activity, Hivemind has "Branches", which are analogous to corporations.
 Each would be like its own PM-business, generating profits (from their customer's trades) over the long run, and resolving each market as its event takes place.

 Branch-owners are compelled to report on a (capped) number of questions called Decisions.
 This restriction on the supply of reporting allows Branches to [differentiate](http://en.wikipedia.org/wiki/Product_differentiation) and thereby own and capture the economic value produced by their good behavior.
 Through something called Branching, each Branch can **choose** to split into two daughter Branches.
 Economic incentives are such that differentiation is always possible / some monopolistic-rents are always extractable, yet there is flexibility to scale as needed (these details will be discussed in Whitepaper 1.4).

-It is a common misconception that the SVD-resolution algorithm is the main innovation behind Truthcoin.
+It is a common misconception that the SVD-resolution algorithm is the main innovation behind Hivemind.
 While important in its own right, it is this concept of a second "share-token" with owner-operators (laborers who must buy the coin to work, and who lose the coin if they misbehave), as well as the careful [operationalization](http://en.wikipedia.org/wiki/Operationalization) of all the economic costs and benefits of each agent, which drives the blockchain-logic.

 #### The SVD-Resolution Algorithm

-Many of the details of this algorithm are in [this presentation](http://www.truthcoin.info/presentations/truthcoin-outcomes.pdf) and [the whitepaper](http://www.truthcoin.info/papers/truthcoin-whitepaper.pdf).
+Many of the details of this algorithm are in [this presentation](http://www.bitcoinhivemind.com/presentations/hivemind-outcomes.pdf) and [the whitepaper](http://www.bitcoinhivemind.com/papers/hivemind-whitepaper.pdf).

 Try and break my [Resolution Demo](https://lyoshenka.ocpu.io/truthcoindemo/www/), and let me know what you find!